 CDP for Behaviour-Based Targeting

-Another means of enhancing your customer experience is by mapping your retail customer’s online shopping behaviour with offline purchases.
+Another means of enhancing personalized customer experience is by mapping your retail customer's online shopping behavior with offline purchases.
 With your CDP, you can keep track of customer journeys and assist your marketing team in engaging prospects with the right offer in real-time.

 So, what are all the technicalities involved?